parker-holzer/old_personal_website/index.md

 # News

+A paper about the human placenta that I did some work as a statistician for is published!
+Most of my work is in the supplementary file in Appendix A. [Check it out!](https://www.sciencedirect.com/science/article/pii/S0143400421001284?dgcid=raven_sd_aip_email)

 I recently gave a talk at the STAtistical Methods for the Physical Sciences (STAMPS) webinar series!
 [Check it out!](https://www.youtube.com/watch?v=UpooAqzIOVY&t=1s)